Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ## High-level RPC Layer

-For convenience the high-level RPC layer provides macros and routines that can reduce the amount of code required to send an RPC call with mercury.
-For macros, mercury makes use of the [Boost preprocessor library](http://www.boost.org/doc/libs/release/libs/preprocessor/) so that users can generate all the boilerplate code that is necessary to serialize and deserialize function arguments.
+For convenience, the high-level RPC layer provides macros and routines that can reduce the amount of code required to send an RPC call with Mercury.
+For macros, Mercury makes use of the [Boost preprocessor library](http://www.boost.org/doc/libs/release/libs/preprocessor/) so that users can generate all the boilerplate code that is necessary to serialize and deserialize function arguments.

 ### Generate proc routines